S20

 The columns are self-explanatory except that the column for reference (Ref.) is meant to indicate the source where information about the entry is available.

 The aforementioned outflow and inflow of cash have their specific nature in wider terms which is explained in the next article Rule of debit and credit.
-Your feedback on this article may be shared at [email protected]. we are known as premier accounting institute in Ahmedabad.
+Your feedback on this article may be shared at info@s20.in. we are known as premier accounting institute in Ahmedabad.
 Our flagship Executive of Commerce Course is known for its detailed coverage of accounting topics.

 Latest Technology Trends in Accounting